othercodes/blog/pages/02.blog/hexagonal-architecture/blog_item.en.md

 ## Dependency Rule

-The code that can be found in each of our layers and that should only know the classes that are located in the immediately following layer.
+The code within each of our layers should only be acquainted with the classes situated in the immediately adjacent layer..
 We understand the order of the layers from the outside to the inside:

 > **Infrastructure -> Application -> Domain**